sky-bro/My-Readings/English/TOEFL/Writing.md

 *

   1. In the lecture, the professor casts doubt on the reading passage's idea that reintroducing of gray wolves into the wild is harmful to the ecosystem.
-The professor asserts that the arguments in the reading passage are not convncing.
+The professor asserts that the arguments in the reading passage are not convincing.

   2. Firstly, contrary to the belief in the passage that the increasing number of wolves in the wild could threaten the elk population, which is very important to the ecosystem, the professor asserts that wolves help keep ecological balance, because they hunt elk to the extent that the stability of the ecosystem is well maintained.

   3. Secondly, the author of the passage points out that the wolves wild could be detrimental to the local  farm economy, because domesticated animals like cattle and sheep make for tasty food for wolves, while the lecture notes that if the government subsidizes ranchers who lose sheep and cows due to the attack of wolves, their income and local economic development would not be affected.

   4. Lastly, opposing the author's belief that the locals would fear wolves because it is said that in some states, children were attacked or sometimes even killed by wolves, the professor contends that the local do not fear wolves because they have gotten used to the species and the wolves only attack human beings when they are threatened.
 ## 三选一题型（少）

 ###  写法1，ABC都探讨